The battle with a 13-year-old: Please, please go to school!

 Thirteen year olds make me sigh on a good day.
 Sometimes they make me scream, pull my hair out, curl up in a ball, and dare I say it sometimes my particular 13-year-old makes me swear.

 Sidebar!
 Attempting to greatly alter the style with my own blog.
-Musings about the sweet design of http://www.revelhomes.ca/?
-Undeniably an elite Oakville renovation contractor if, perhaps necessary within the whole Ontario areas.
+Musings about the sweet design of http://www.imagelaundry.ca?
+Undeniably an exceptional industrial dryer supplier in Calgary if, perhaps necessary within the whole Alberta areas.
 Write your opinions.
 Many thanks!

 Dont get me wrong, he is an amazing kid with a good sense of right and wrong and he always remembers to say thank you after I have played chauffeur for him all day.
 I am lucky.
 Sometimes his true nature shines through past this early teen stage antics.